SuiMachine/Deadly-Premonition-2---Sui-s-hack/README.md

 * Press F11 to open configuration GUI or close the game and edit "MelonPreferences.cfg" inside the UserData folder.

 # Bugs
-* (BUG) Resolution is not applied to main window on startup, if focus is on console window.
+* Resolution is not applied to main window on startup, if focus is on console window.
-* (BUG) Final boss doesn't seem to display controller prompts correctly.
+* Final boss doesn't seem to display controller prompts correctly.
-* (BUG) Epilepsy warning!
+* Epilepsy warning!
 TAA causes issues with shader of phantoms in the otherworld, so if you are prone to suffering epileptic seizures - use SMAA instead.
+* Occasionally the protagonist may fall through the terrain when using interpolation.
+Sorry :(

 # Notes
 * Replacing gamepad prompts requires generally requires modifying Steam Input profile, you generally want: